trigress09/DB-MMLU/README.md

 # Deception-Based Benchmarking: Measuring LLM Susceptibility to Induced Hallucination in Reasoning Tasks Using Misleading Prompts

 This is the repository for [Deception-Based Benchmarking](https://www.google.ca) by Rukun Dou.
-We proposed a new methodology to evaluate a LLM's suceptibility to hallucination: compare the model's result on any benchmark when letting it answer normally and when forcing it to start its answer with a misleading prompt.
+We proposed a new methodology to evaluate a LLM's susceptibility to hallucination: compare the model's result on any benchmark when letting it answer normally and when forcing it to start its answer with a misleading prompt.
 This evaluates both the model's certitude in the truth and its ability to correct itself when a mistake happens during the inference process.
 The models are then evaluated on three metrics:
 - **Accuracy**:  the score obtained on the benchmark for each category independently (higher is better)
-- **Susceptibility**: a relative indicator of the likelyhood that the model is influenced by the misleading prompt (lower is better)
+- **Susceptibility**: a relative indicator of the likelihood that the model is influenced by the misleading prompt (lower is better)
-- **Consistency**: the percentage of answers that are the same for both categories, regardless whether the answer is correct or not.(higher is better)
+- **Consistency**: the percentage of answers that are the same for both categories, regardless of whether the answer is correct or not.(higher is better)

 ![A diagram illustrating the process of DB Benchmarking](diagram.jpeg "DB Benchmarking Process")

 We created a new dataset derived from [MMLU](https://arxiv.org/abs/2009.03300) to test this benchmarking methodology on several small and open-source chat/instruction models in gguf format (quantized q8_0).
 The models are instructed in 1-shot CoT format with an instruction.
 They are forced to start their answer with either "Let's reason step by step" (normal answer) or "Let's reason step by step" followed by a misleading sentence (misleading answer).

-This repository containe:
+This repository contains:
 - The DB-MMLU dataset
 - Completions from all the models tested